 Five College Assistance Migrant Program (CAMP) students from St. Edward’s University were selected to participate in the Monsanto Scholars Program.

-Each student will receive a $5,000 scholarship for the 2015-2016 school year.
-The Monsanto Fund, the philanthropic arm of the Monsanto Company, has continuously provided scholarships for St. Edward’s CAMP students since 1997.
+Each student will receive a $5,000 scholarship for the 2016-2017 school year.
+The Monsanto Fund, the philanthropic arm of Monsanto Company, has continuously provided scholarships for St. Edward’s CAMP students since 1997.

-Sanchez also was a Monsanto Fund scholarship recipient last year.
+Kenya Salinas was also a Monsanto Scholar last year.

 CAMP is dedicated to serving higher education needs of students from migrant and seasonal farmworker families.
-More than 2,800 migrant students have accessed higher education through CAMP and St. Edward's University.
+More than 2,800 migrant students have accessed higher education through CAMP at St. Edward's University.

-CAMP, unlike others across the nation which typically limit support services to the freshman year, provides full tuition through graduation for students making satisfactory academic progress.
+St. Edward’s provides full tuition through graduation for CAMP students who make satisfactory academic progress—whereas other national CAMPs typically limit support services to the freshman year.
 St. Edward’s could not fulfill this commitment without support from generous donors like the Monsanto Fund.
 Without such support, CAMP students would likely have to leave school or delay graduation, depriving St. Edward’s and the larger community of their talents.
 After graduation, many of the university’s Monsanto Scholars have pursued doctoral degrees and careers in research, teaching and medicine.